 We must get it sorted!

 Funding has always been a maybe or far too scary thing for us to be considering.
 Why would people be interested in investing in us?
 Well I think what we have learnt is we do have a business that can expand and fit into most investor criteria.

-From meetingt the amazing Jo Rogers and he explaination that investors can add Kudos to a business and bring many new contacts.
+From meeting the amazing Jo Rogers and he explanation that investors can add Kudos to a business and bring many new contacts.